TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc.rst

     Remember the function name must possibly be prepended :php:`user_`.

+..  _parsefunc-nonTypoTagStdWrap:

 nonTypoTagStdWrap
 -----------------

-..  t3-function-parsefunc:: nonTypoTagStdWrap
+..  confval:: nonTypoTagStdWrap

     :Data type: :ref:`stdWrap`

-    Like :t3-function-parsefunc:`plainTextStdWrap`.
+    Like :ref:`parsefunc-plainTextStdWrap`.
 Difference:

-    :t3-function-parsefunc:`plainTextStdWrap` works on ALL non-tag pieces in the text.
-    :t3-function-parsefunc:`nonTypoTagStdWrap` is post processing of all text (including tags) between special TypoTags
+    :typoscript:`parsefunc-plainTextStdWrap` works on ALL non-tag pieces in the text. :ref:`parsefunc-nonTypoTagStdWrap` is post processing of all text (including tags) between special TypoTags
     (unless :typoscript:`breakoutTypoTagContent` is not set for the TypoTag).

+..  _parsefunc-nonTypoTagUserFunc:

 nonTypoTagUserFunc
 ------------------

-..  t3-function-parsefunc:: nonTypoTagUserFunc
+..  confval:: nonTypoTagUserFunc

     :Data type: :ref:`data-type-function-name`

-    Like :t3-function-parsefunc:`userFunc`.
+    Like :ref:`parsefunc-userFunc`.
-    Differences is (like :t3-function-parsefunc:`nonTypoTagStdWrap`)
+    Differences is (like :ref:`parsefunc-nonTypoTagStdWrap`)
-    that this is post processing of all content pieces around TypoTags while :t3-function-parsefunc:`userFunc` processes all non-tag content.
+    that this is post processing of all content pieces around TypoTags while :typoscript:`userFunc` processes all non-tag content.
     (Notice: :typoscript:`breakoutTypoTagContent` must be set for the TypoTag if it's excluded from :typoscript:`nonTypoTagContent`).

+..  _parsefunc-makelinks:

 makelinks
 ---------

-..  t3-function-parsefunc:: makelinks
+..  confval:: makelinks

     :Data type: :ref:`data-type-boolean`

     Convert web addresses prefixed with `http://` and mail addresses prefixed with `mailto:` to links.

+..  _parsefunc-tags:

 tags
 ----

-..  t3-function-parsefunc:: tags
+..  confval:: tags

     :Data type: :ref:`tags`

     Here you can define **custom tags** that will parse the content to something.

+..  _parsefunc-allowTags:

 allowTags
 ---------

-..  t3-function-parsefunc:: allowTags
+..  confval:: allowTags

     :Data type: list of strings

     List of tags, which are allowed to exist in code!

-    Highest priority: If a tag is found in :t3-function-parsefunc:`allowTags`, :t3-function-parsefunc:`denyTags` is ignored!
+    Highest priority: If a tag is found in :typoscript:`allowTags`, :ref:`parsefunc-denyTags` is ignored!

+..  _parsefunc-denyTags:

 denyTags
 --------

-..  t3-function-parsefunc:: denyTags
+..  confval:: denyTags

     :Data type: list of strings

     List of tags, which may **not** exist in code! (use :typoscript:`*` for all.)

-    Lowest priority: If a tag is **not** found in :t3-function-parsefunc:`allowTags`, :t3-function-parsefunc:`denyTags` is checked.
+    Lowest priority: If a tag is **not** found in :ref:`parsefunc-allowTags`, :typoscript:`denyTags` is checked.
     If denyTags is not :typoscript:`*` and the tag is not found in the list, the tag may exist!

     ..  rubric:: Example